vincentleeuwen/python-cooking-with-objects/README.md

 in turn means maintaining a larger codebase.

 Python has long ago adopted the so called xUnit testing paradigm, the unit testing work originally introduced in Java (and Smalltalk) by Kent Beck.
-Over the years of Python pragmatism has thought us that the xUnit way of working is quite verbose and sometimes inflexible.
+Over the years of Python pragmatism has taught us that the xUnit way of working is quite verbose and sometimes inflexible.
 Therefore we will use the `pytest` testing framework which is the new `standard` for writing tests in Python.